bbiswal333/resilience/AppService-UnitIsolation/README.md

   successfulItem.setProductId(order.getProductId());
   successfulItem.setCustomerId(order.getCustomerId());
   successfulItem.setPrice(price);
   successfulItem.setDiscount(discount);
   handler.successfulOrderRepository.save(successfulItem);
   handler.orderRepository.delete(order);
 }
 ```

 All database operations are running in a transaction (see annotation @Transactional).
-The important statement is the call to the compute-intensive functionality (highlighted).
+The important statement is the call to the compute-intensive functionality (`getDiscount()`).

 The isolation of the compute unit is now done in a way that the functionality is separated to another process.
 With modern development frameworks it is not such a big deal to extract the logic to a separate process, but the challenge is to handle the call in the appropriate way.